TOEIC® Question Structure: Understand and Answer Without Hesitation

 Mini-Training Method for the TOEIC®

 Memorizing interrogative words is not enough.
-You need to develop reflexes:
+You must develop reflexes:

 - Step 1: Listen to a Part 2 question and identify the type (closed/open/choice) before hearing the answers.